gabriel-seegerer/anonymous_communication_protocols/README.md

 - Set print_protocols in Line 183 to True
 - Make sure to have only line 220 test_message_transmission active
 - Run 2 or more instances of client_example.py
-- Client IDs are numbers beginning from 1.
+- Client IDs are numbers starting at 1.
 - Start with Client 1 and give following Inputs:
   - ID: 1
   - Message Input: Hello 2!